Free Table of Contents Templates (for Microsoft Word)

 Step 4:

 Click the arrow that is next to the TOC icon and select Custom Table of Contents.
-Here, select the level of heading that you would like to include in your table of contents and also make the necessary adjustments to each level by clicking the modify button.
+Here, select the level of heading that you would like to include in your table and also make the necessary adjustments to each level by clicking the modify button.

-Click on Custom table of contents
+Click on Custom table of contents.

 Step 5: